 Oscar Ichazo created a number of different enneagrams that together can be thought of as describing ego-types.
-The personality types still use five of these enneagrams: Fixations, Holy Ideas, Traps, Passions, and Virtues.
-Ego-Type 1 or Ego-Resent, as an example, can be understood in terms of:
+It was from these ego-types that the personality types originated and evolved.
+The personality types still use five of these enneagrams to varying degrees: Fixations, Holy Ideas, Traps, Passions, and Virtues.
+As an example, Ego-Type 1 or Ego-Resent can be understood in terms of:

 - Fixation: Resentment

 - Trap: Perfection